Click on a marker above to learn more about a park on the map.

 Where Alligators and Crocodiles Roam: Everglades National Park

 Everglades National Park protects the largest tropical wilderness in the United States.
-It is a mosaic of marshes, creeks, prairies, and forests, with a abundance of wildlife.
-And it is the only place in the world where the alligator and…
+It is the only place in the world where the alligator and crocodiles both roam.
+We spent four days exploring the park, the third largest in the lower 48 states and covering the southwest tip of Florida.

 A Sailing Adventure: Biscayne National Park

-Twenty-one miles east of the Everglades and just north of the island of Key Largo lies Biscayne National Park.
+Twenty-one miles east of the Everglades lies Biscayne National Park.
 It is the largest protected marine national park in the United States.
-With 95% of the park on the water, we…
+With 95% of the park on the water, we booked a full-day sailing trip to set foot on one of its keys.

 A Day of Ferry, Fort, and Fish: Dry Tortugas National Park